Also Known As:

 Other subsidiaries reportedly include:

-Oversees Ghorb Nooh, which owns or controls Hara Company, Omran Sahel, and Sahel Consultant Engineers; controls, directly and through subsidiaries, Tehran Gostaresh Company.
+Oversees Ghorb Nooh, which owns or controls Hara Company, Omran Sahel, and Sahel Consultant Engineers; controls General Technologies Design Company; controls, directly and through subsidiaries, Milad International Contractors Group and Tehran Gostaresh Company; maintains a representative on the board of directors of Ertebat Gostar Pooya Tadbir Company.

 Effectively controls Iran Marine Industrial Company (SADRA) through Sepanir, according to the European Union; reportedly holds shares in Azar Ab Industries Co. and Machine Sazi Arak Co.; reportedly works with 5,000 specialized companies, which have included Aria Nikan and Pasargad-Jonub Civil and Engineering Co.

-Has been involved in projects for the Passive Defense Organization (PDO); in 2013-2014, established a Center for Practical Research and Self-Sufficiency that partners with Iranian universities and laboratories; in 2017, signed a partnership agreement with Imam Hussein University of the Revolutionary Guards; in 2019, reportedly signed a partnership agreement with Iran University of Science and Technology.
+Has been involved in projects for the Passive Defense Organization (PDO); between 2013 and 2014, established a Center for Practical Research and Self-Sufficiency that partners with Iranian universities and laboratories; in 2017, signed a partnership agreement with Imam Hussein University (IHU); in 2019, reportedly signed a partnership agreement with Iran University of Science and Technology.

-Has reportedly been involved in several phases of Iran's South Pars Gas Development (SPGD) project, including contracting Pars Oil & Gas Company (POGC) for work on phases 1 - 6; reportedly signed a contract with National Iranian Gas Company (NIGC) and Parsian Bank for the construction of a gas pipeline; a client of Iran Tablo Company.
+Has reportedly been involved in several phases of Iran's South Pars Gas Development (SPGD) project, including contracting Pars Oil & Gas Company (POGC) for work on phases 1 - 6; reportedly signed a contract with the National Iranian Gas Company (NIGC) and Parsian Bank for the construction of a gas pipeline; reportedly the leading contractor in construction of the Persian Gulf Star refinery; involved in the development of Ahvaz Oil Field and Reshadat Oil Field; has been awarded major engineering, procurement, and construction contracts by Persian Gulf Petrochemical Industries Company (PGPIC); a client of Iran Tablo Company.

 In partnership with the Ministry of Roads and Urban Development, constructed the first three sections of the Khaf-Herat Railroad linking Iran to Afghanistan; in 2017, reportedly signed a memorandum of understanding with the Syrian Engineers Syndicate.

-Company officials include commander (head) Saeed Mohammad, deputy commander Alireza Fakhari, and Supreme Leader’s representative Mahmoud Dehghani; former officials include Rostam Qasemi and Parviz Fatah.
+Company officials include commander (head) Saeed Mohammad, deputy commander Alireza Fakhari, and Supreme Leader's representative Mahmoud Dehghani; former officials include Rostam Qasemi and Parviz Fatah; other personnel have reportedly included Ershad Niya.

 Reportedly established in 1990.